 MUD accepts business or personal checks, money orders, cashier's checks, traveler's checks, and major credit cards.
 Payments can be made via PayPal using ar@mud.edu.
 MUD also accepts cash, but strongly discourage any cash payments in excess of \$1,000.00.
 In addition, MUD currently accepts vouchers from Vocational Rehabilitation and Veterans Affairs (VA) benefits.
 Please make all checks payable to Make-up Designory.
 If students prefer to pay for materials up front along with tuition, please note that it is included when writing the check.
-Once the check has cleared (approximately one week), the student will be given a credit in the form of a Student Materials Card, which can be used to purchase supplies in the MUD shop.
-Students can call the MUD shop to see if their Student Materials Card is available for pick up, but should allow enough time for checks to clear.
+Once the check has cleared (approximately one week) the student will be able to pick up their kit within one week of the start of class when the kit becomes available in the MUD Studio.